FermiDirak/Formulate/README.md

 Formulate is type sound for both Flow and Typescript, allowing for strong guarantees around the shape and value types of your form.

+## How does it work?

+Provide `useForm` with a form schema, and it will return your form data `formData` and the input props you'll need to hook up to your inputs `formInputs`.
+That's it!

+To configure your form, you'll need the following three things
+* `type FormData`: a type struct that describes the shape of your from's data
+* `type FormInputs`: mirrors FormData in shape, except form input fields are replaced with `FormInput` and `FormArrayInput`.
+This is necessary for Formulate to understand the boundaries between data and form fields.
+* `formSchema`: A schema composed of `FormInput`s and `FormArrayInput`s

+`useForm` will then return you with `formData` and `formInputs`, which you'll hook up with your form fields.
+And with that, you have a hooked up form!

 ## Q & A

 __Why do FormData and FormInputs need to be explicitly typed separately?
 Couldn't FormData be inferred from FormInput?__